thatcherfreeman/utility-dctls/README.md

 **Mid Gray**: If Band Interval is set to Exponential, this represents the target value for the middle band.

+**Min/Max Clamp**: If Clamp Output is checked, then colors will be replaced with white if any channel goes outside the range of [Min Clamp, Max Clamp]

 **Continuous**: If checked, fills in the plane in the rgb cube between the bands.

 **Clamp Output**: If checked, replaces values > 1 with pure white so that your image doesn't have any values that go outside the unit cube.